 Steve Bannon pleads not guilty after indictment in 'We Build the Wall' case

-Bannon, an architect of President Trump's 2016 campaign, faces a maximum penalty of 40 years in prison if convicted
+Bannon, an architect of Trump's 2016 campaign, faces up to 40 years in prison if convicted

 Steve Bannon, a former adviser to President Trump and an architect of his 2016 campaign, on Thursday pleaded not guilty in federal court in Manhattan after being indicted with three others in connection with an online fundraising campaign that prosecutors claim defrauded donors of hundreds of thousands of dollars.